name: 'Usage of setup-buildx-action GitHub Action'

 How to Pin Docker Buildx Versions

 By default, the action will use the latest versions of Buildx and BuildKit available on the GitHub Runner.
-However, you can pin specific versions of Buildx and BuildKit by using the version
+However, you can pin specific versions of Buildx and BuildKit by using the version and driver-opts inputs.

 - name: Set up Docker Buildx